 Remove the packages from the locker.

-The height of the locker and weight of a package may affect an engineer’s ability to collect it.
-Leverage information about the package and the user to select an appropriate locker on delivery, or alert user if potentially problematic.
+The height of the locker and weight of the package could affect an engineer’s ability to collect it—leverage information about the package and user to select an appropriate locker on delivery and alert the user if potentially problematic.